 Figure skater Eric Radford has announced his retirement.

-The Canadian athlete took home gold in team figure skating at the 2018 Winter Olympics in Pyeongchang, Seoul, where he performed a beautiful routine to Adele’s Hometown Glory alongside partner Meagan Duhamel.
+The Canadian athlete took home gold in team figure skating at the 2018 Winter Olympics in Pyeongchang, South Korea, where he performed a beautiful routine to Adele’s Hometown Glory alongside partner Meagan Duhamel.

 The achievement made him the first openly gay male athlete to win a gold medal at the Winter Olympics.
 The pair later earned a bronze medal in the pairs free skating on Thursday, making Eric the first openly gay man to win multiple Olympic medals.